nmls/ec2/README.md

 $ rehash
 ```

-check vars/dev/vars.yml if you'd like to make any changes to instance type,
+Check vars/dev/vars.yml if you'd like to make any changes to default EC2
-ssh keypair name, volume size or AMI. you probably want to change the keypair.
+instance.

-let's run
+If you're happy, run the playbook

 ```
 $ ansible-playbook -vvv -i "localhost," --connection=local ec2.yml
 ```